noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 ############### project name
 # is prefixed to container names, networks, etc
 # all resources become ${PROJECT_NAME}_resourceName
+# ^ unless: name attribute is specified or external set to true
 name: ${PROJECT_NAME}

 ############### deploy